VALIDproject/netflower/README.md

 ```
 npm start
 ```
+Test the application on a local webserver at http://127.0.0.1:8080/

 ***
-For more Information about the setup process and general Workflow visit the WIKI of this repository.
+For more Information about the setup process and general Workflow visit the [WIKI](https://github.com/VALIDproject/DyNetFlowVis/wiki/Get-Started) of this repository.

 [phovea-image]: https://img.shields.io/badge/Phovea-Application-1BA64E.svg